Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/tasks/segmentation.md

     * Abstract: Recent advances in semantic image segmentation have mostly been achieved by training deep convolutional neural networks (CNNs).
 We show how to improve semantic segmentation through the use of contextual information; specifically, we explore 'patch-patch' context between image regions, and 'patch-background' context.
 For learning from the patch-patch context, we formulate Conditional Random Fields (CRFs) with CNN-based pairwise potential functions to capture semantic correlations between neighboring patches.
 Efficient piecewise training of the proposed deep structured model is then applied to avoid repeated expensive CRF inference for back propagation.
 For capturing the patch-background context, we show that a network design with traditional multi-scale image input and sliding pyramid pooling is effective for improving performance.
 Our experimental results set new state-of-the-art performance on a number of popular semantic segmentation datasets, including NYUDv2, PASCAL VOC 2012, PASCAL-Context, and SIFT-flow.
 In particular, we achieve an intersection-over-union score of 78.0 on the challenging PASCAL VOC 2012 dataset.
     * Comments:
         * > Lin et al. [34] resized the input image for three scales and concatenated the resulting three-scale features to generate the unary and pairwise potentials of a Conditional Random Field (CRF).
 (Attention to Scale, 2015)
+        * > (2015, ParseNet) Lin et al. (2015) uses piece-wise training to make learning more efficient by adding a few extra piece-wise networks.

 ### Fully connected CRFs (Efficient Inference in Fully Connected CRFs with Gaussian Edge Potentials, 2012) (4)